Clan Jetties Penang – Historical Village Living

 Location of Clan Jetties Penang

-The Clan Jetties are situated close to the Penang ferry terminal, with the entrance to the jetties located through the temple on the quayside.
+The entrance to the jetties is through the temple on the quayside.

 You walk there from KOMTAR.